 What experience does the ACRe team have?

 The ACRe team has over three decades of experience and excellence in designing leading Fixed Income Analytics, Pricing models, and Trade analysis .
-In addition the ACRe team has previously been issued two patents, and has six other patent applications pending.
+In addition the ACRe team has previously been issued two patents, and has five other patent applications pending.
 The ACRe team brings a unique skill set to the analysis and risk assessment of the cities/towns, school districts, and counties within each State, as well across the United States.

 How is ACRe Different?

 Started in 2015 ACRe has become the largest provider of ESG Scoring for the U.S. Municipal marketplace.
 ACRe is also the largest provider of Alternative Data for the U.S. Muni market, as clients can license ESG Scoring, Ranking data, and all underlying data utilized in the calculation of ESG Scoring and rankings.